pmadjidi/homework/README.md

 All thought Golangs sync.Map could be a solution to scale a cross massive multiprocessing platforms...
 To scale beyond singe host solutions, distributed event logs and event processors is a way to proceed.

+To run locally:

+./make
+./pedometers

+To run in docker container

+./build
+./run

+to call use api:

+localhost:8080/apiUrl